EPA Provides Nearly $70 Million Loan for Omaha Water Infrastructure Upgrades | US EPA

 City of Omaha receives $69.7 million WIFIA loan to improve water quality

-WASHINGTON - The U.S. Environmental Protection Agency (EPA) issued a $69.7 million loan to the City of Omaha, Nebraska, to help finance its Saddle Creek Retention Treatment Basin.
+(Lenexa, Kan., June 21, 2018) - The U.S. Environmental Protection Agency (EPA) issued a $69.7 million loan to the city of Omaha, Nebraska, to help finance its Saddle Creek Retention Treatment Basin.
 This marks the second loan to be issued under EPA’s Water Infrastructure Finance and Innovation Act (WIFIA) program.

 “Through EPA’s WIFIA loan to Omaha, we are investing in the Heartland’s water infrastructure and following through on our commitment to uphold one of EPA's core responsibilities: providing Americans with clean and safe water,” said EPA Administrator Scott Pruitt.
 “This water infrastructure project will produce good jobs, improve local water quality, and better protect the health of more than 400,000 Nebraskans.”